 - A recognition that money given to a school cannot be earmarked for any particular expense.
 Booster clubs may make recommendations, but cash or other valuable consideration must be given to the District to use at its discretion.
 The Board’s legal obligation to comply with Title IX by providing equal athletic opportunity for members of both genders will supersede an organization or club’s recommendation.

 Permission to use one of the above-mentioned names or logos may be rescinded at any time and does not constitute permission to act as the District’s representative.
 At no time does the District accept responsibility for the actions of any parent organization or booster club regardless of whether it was recognized and/or permitted to use any of the above-mentioned names or logos.
 The Superintendent shall designate an administrative staff member to serve as the liaison to parent organizations or booster clubs.
-The liaison will serve as a resource person and provide information about school programs, resources, policies, problems, concerns, and emerging issues.
+The recognized liaison will serve as a resource person and provide information about school programs, resources, policies, problems, concerns, and emerging issues.
 Building staff will be encouraged to participate in the organizations.

 CROSS REF.: 8:80 (Gifts to the District)

 In order to assure collaborative relationships between students’ families and the District, and to enable parents/guardians to become active partners in their children’s education, the Superintendent shall develop administrative procedures to:

 - Keep parents/guardians thoroughly informed about their child’s school and education.

 - Encourage parents/guardians to be involved in their child’s school and education.

 - Establish effective two-way communication between parents/guardians and the District.

 - Seek input from parents/guardians on significant school-related issues.

 - Inform parents/guardians on how they can assist their children’s learning.